Flyer-Boy/NewApproach/README.md

 # A new approach to application development using Cypher/GQL (Graphs)

+After decades of working with RDBMS and SQL, I spent five years building and exploring Graph Databases.
+As a passionate Graph enthusiast, I refuse to see their use limited to Data Science, Knowledge Graphs, or Graph RAG for LLMs.
+Graphs are the ideal data repository for almost any type of application.
+Data should be born in the Graph, not created elsewhere, and then imported.

 This repository is part of my Articles on developing applications using a Graph Database: